information-sharing-networks/signals/README.md

 - 2: **System provided** the instant in time a signal expires and will no longer be surfaced in operational contexts
 - 3: **Upstream system or user provided** a mapping construct that lets us associate a signal with information in an upstream system
 - 4: **User provided** Any number of mapping constructs can be provided to make a signal useful in consumer workflows (or downstream processes)

+*How might these signals look when sufaced e.g. on a dashboard?*

+- organisation-a.my-example.xyz joins ISN XYZ
+- organisation-b.my-example.xyz joins ISN XYZ
+- ...

 ## Further links